Follow the patient journey, beginning with the identification of specific manifestations that may raise suspicion of VHL disease.

 commonly

-VHL disease is a rare condition that can cause recurrent cyst and tumor growth over the course of a
+VHL disease is a persistent condition that can cause recurrent cyst and tumor growth over the course of a patient’s lifetime.1,3,4

 VHL disease is a largely heritable